ivs-kuleuven/platosim3/source/platonium_tutorials.rst

 Tutorials
 =========

 PLATOnium is PlatoSim's user friendly command-line interface to quickly setup a large scale multi-camera and multi-quarter simulation, using the PLATO Input Catalogue (PIC), stellar variability input, and realistic instrumental systematics.
-Thus, almost all simulations will involve the three following steps provided by the software:
+Thus, almost all simulations will involve the four following steps provided by the software:

 #. ``picsim``    : Tool to generate a PIC star catalogue
 #. ``varsim``    : Tool to generate noise-less light curves